2022 Chinese New Year: How Foreign Businesses Should Prepare in the COVID Context

-It is important to be aware that the effects of Chinese New Year will be felt long before February 11 as firms will begin to wind down their business a week or so prior to the first day of the festival.
+It is important to be aware that the effects of Chinese New Year will be felt long before January 31, as firms start to wind down their business a week or so prior to the first day of the festival.

 In order to ensure that business operations are not adversely affected, inventory managers should ensure they obtain a detailed schedule of opening and closing dates well in advance of the Chinese New Year and order enough stock to see their business through the holiday period.

-Foreign companies should also bear in mind that the Lunar New Year public holiday is one of the year’s biggest shopping festivals, comparable to the Christmas season in many overseas markets.
+Foreign companies should also bear in mind that the Lunar New Year / Spring Festival public holiday is one of the year’s biggest shopping festivals, comparable to the Christmas season in many overseas markets.

-Riccardo Benussi, Head of European Business Development at Dezan Shira & Associates comments, “In the days and weeks leading up to the New Year, Chinese shoppers will rush to online and offline points of sale to purchase gifts for loved ones as well as delicious foods and drinks to great guests at their homes.”
+Riccardo Benussi, Head of European Business Development at Dezan Shira & Associates’ Munich-Milan Office comments, “In the days and weeks leading up to the New Year, Chinese shoppers will rush to online and offline points of sale to purchase gifts for loved ones as well as delicious foods and drinks to great guests at their homes.”

 In many consumer goods industries, businesses achieve their highest sales figures around the Lunar New Year.